 Overview of the Powermatic 3520c

 The Powermatic 3520c has a new ergonomic spindle lock design and an anti-rotation tailstock for smoother operation.
-The lathe machine maintains low speeds that are as low as 15 rotations per minute.
-It weighs up to 726lbs and is cast iron.
+The lathe machine maintains speeds of as low as 15 rotations per minute.
+It weighs up to 726 lbs and is cast iron.
 It has a new leg shape that is easy to enclose.
 There are riser blocks that make the lathe machine taller.
-You have about 6inches more on the height of your lathe.
+You have about 6 inches more on the height of your lathe.

-It comes with a tool rest that is 14inch long and weighs 5lbs.
-The heavy-duty dual ball-bearing live center makes the lathe ideal for heavy-duty activities.
-The riser blocks are simple and compatible with the one-way adjustable legs.
+It comes with a tool rest that is 14 inches long and weighs 5 lbs.
+The heavy-duty dual-ball-bearing live center makes the lathe ideal for heavy-duty activities.
+The riser blocks are simple and compatible with one-way adjustable legs.
 Adding or removing the riser blocks is easy.
-When adjusting the legs, you have to crank the feet on the bottom of the legs in or out.
+When adjusting the legs, you must crank the feet on the bottom of the legs in or out.
 It has a new spindle nose on the right side.

-The new spindle nose is convenient when you are working on materials that are close to the headstock.
+The new spindle nose is convenient when working on materials close to the headstock.
 The new control box that the lathe comes with is movable.
 It has the On/Off switch, direction, and speed features.
-Unlike the old model lathes with one switch button, the 3520c model has a two switch button.
+Unlike the old model lathes with one switch button, the 3520c model has a two-switch button.
 That old switch could be hard to operate at times.
-The control box is magnetic at the back, and it has a thin layer of soft foam.
+The control box is magnetic at the back and has a thin layer of soft foam.
 That is protective of the lathe.

 - Adjustable height